 Happy birthday, friends!
 It’s time for a birthday party theme in the dramatic play center.
-It’s quick to set up, a ton of fun, and it’s super easy to embed a ton of math and literacy into their play.
+It’s quick to set up, a ton of fun and it’s super easy to embed a ton of math and literacy into their play.
 Props are easy to find and collect too.
-I’m going to share all my favorite birthday props and ideas with you so you can make an amazing birthday party too.
+I’m going to share all my favorite birthday props and ideas so you can make an amazing birthday party too.

 Grab ALL of my Birthday Party Dramatic Play props and printables (parent letter, labels, signs, and a ton more) in my TPT store HERE.

 This is what my birthday party looked like at the end of our theme.
 Students helped create the decorations, which took about a week to create.
 It’s also important to note that I slowly add new props to keep students excited and engaged.
 You can do a birthday party theme for two, three or four weeks.

 In the dramatic play center, I have two shelves for props.
 One shelf is filled with all my fun birthday themed props like hats, cards, present bags, decorations, tablecloth, card making goodies, cake, as well as a few baking props.
 The other shelf (not pictured) had basic home living props like shoes, purses, wallets, pets, pet food and baby things.

 Most of the birthday props are from the dollar store or families donated them to our classroom.
 In my Birthday Dramatic Play pack, there is a parent letter you can send home.
 It asks families to donate any extra birthday party supplies they have to the classroom!
 Now you have FREE birthday props from your students’ birthdays!
 It’s a quick way to build community and culture in the classroom because children love sharing about their birthdays.